-- a) On the kick off, the ball is tipped forward.
-If the ball is fumbled forward or backwards the player will be allowed to pick up the ball as the officials deemed it could be safely played. - b) On the snap of a punt, convert or field goal, if the exchange is fumbled, play will be blown dead; if on the fourth down, a 5 yard penalty will be assessed and the punt or field goal will be repeated.
+- a) If the ball is fumbled forwards or backwards, any player on the return team is allowed to pick up the ball if the officials deem it safe. - b) On the snap of a punt, convert or field goal, if the exchange is fumbled, play will be blown dead; if on the fourth down, a 5 yard penalty will be assessed and the punt or field goal will be repeated.
 On a convert, a 5-yard penalty will be assessed and the convert will repeat. - c) On the snap, the ball is fumbled. - d) On a punt, if the ball is dropped by a punt receiver.
 If the ball is fumbled forward or backwards the player will be allowed to pick up the ball as the officials deemed it could be safely played. - e) If the ball is dropped on a pass (incomplete pass). - f) If a ball carrier steps out of bounds. - g) If the ball hits the ground on any exchange (i.e. hand-off, pitches and passes) behind the line of scrimmage, the ball is ruled dead at the worst possible point. (i.e to prevent gaining yardage on a fumble). - h) If the ball carrier has passed the line of scrimmage and a backward toss is attempted and dropped, the play is dead at the point where the ball hit the ground. - i) If a ball carrier has complete control of the ball and it dropped, play is dead at the point where the ball hit the ground.

-5. On the kick off:
+5. On the kick-off: